gregory-nelson/Cornell-Shimtah/documents/design-journey.md

 ## Final Notes to the Graders (Final Submission)
 > 1. Give us three specific strengths of your site that sets it apart from the previous website of the client (if applicable) and/or from other websites.
 Think of this as your chance to argue for the things you did really well.

+The first strength of this website is in its javascript.
+The photo gallery is smooth, simple, and intuitive, and useful for the user.

+The second strength is in its responsive design.
+All of the css is structured so that it resizes naturally when the window is resized in a way that makes intuitive sense.
+What does not naturally side is nicely handled using media queries.

+The third strength is in the header and the footer of the page.
+They cleanly incorporate the Shimtah logo and social media icons, and feature a nice contrast of white and dark grey.
+They use media queries to handle resizing screens in an intuitive way.

 > 2. Tell us about things that don't work, what you wanted to implement, or what you would do if you keep working with the client in the future.
 Give justifications.

 > 3. Tell us what you, as a team, learned while working on this project.